COVID-19: Resources for Charter School Programs (CSP) Grantees

 This loan program is for small businesses, including 501(c)(3) organizations, to keep their staff on the payroll.
 The U.S. Small Business Association (SBA) will forgive the loan if all employees are kept on the payroll for eight weeks and funds are used for payroll, rent, mortgage interest, or utilities.
-The National Alliance for Public Charter schools has compiled guidance for charter schools considering an SBA Loan.
+The National Alliance for Public Charter schools has compiled guidance for charter schools considering an SBA Loan and the SBA has partnered with the Department of the Treasury to produce an FAQ document.
 Check the webpage for updated information regarding availability of funds.

 This SBA funding program provides up to $10,000 to small businesses, including private nonprofits, to withstand the loss of revenue due to the COVID-19 pandemic.
 The National Alliance for Public Charter schools has compiled guidance for charter schools considering an SBA Loan.
 Check the webpage for updated information regarding availability of funds.